anoxic83/AG_SWSEdt/README.md

 CodeTyphon is the Next Generation "Pascal Visual Programming Studio".

 ### Change Log
+**ver 2.4.7a**
+- Add Compute Original Price for all loaded files.
+- Add option to export csv data (formation, position, etc) as raw string (optional in settings).

 **ver 2.4.6a**
 - Add function Replace Team from CSV (TM Editor CSV struct)
 - Add highlight for warning/"dirty" team (player no > 16, player in first "11" has no > 11 or two players has this same number).